gocodebox/embed-like-gist/README.md

 # Embed Like Gist

+** This repo is used for Paid Memberships Pro specifically - the master branch is to keep the upstream up to date **

 https://emgithub.com/

 Embed a file from Github repository just like [Github Gist](https://gist.github.com/).
 Unlike other websites that do similar work, EmGithub.com is a static site hosted on Github Pages.
 Fetching target files and highlighting are done on your browser.